aiiasiia/thesis/Readme.md

-# EMS-GT: Exact Motif Search - Generate and Test
+# EMS-GT: Exact Motif Search

 A solution to the (l,d) planted motif problem for any arbitrary instance, l <= 17.